jacobtomlinson/gpu-python-tutorial/README.md

 **Welcome to the GPU Development in Python 101 tutorial.**

-Over the last two years I’ve gotten to grips with the fundamentals of writing accelerated code in Python.
+Since joining NVIDIA I’ve gotten to grips with the fundamentals of writing accelerated code in Python.
 I was amazed to discover that I didn’t need to learn C++ and I didn’t need new development tools.
 Writing GPU code in Python is easier today than ever, and in this tutorial, I will share what I’ve learned and how you can get started with accelerating your code.

 In this tutorial we will cover:
 - What is a GPU and why is it different to a CPU?